 We aim to reach a decision on reviews within 90 days.
 If we cannot complete a review within this timescale, we will tell you.

-If we find a problem with how we examined your complaint or if you have presented new relevant evidence/information, the person carrying out your review will tell you that the office will examine your complaint again.
+If we find a problem with how we investigated your complaint or if you have presented new relevant evidence/information, the person carrying out your review will tell you that the office will investigate your complaint again.
 We will open a new case.

-If the person looking at your request finds that the decision of this office was wrong, they will tell you that the office will examine your complaint.
+If the person looking at your request finds that the decision of this office was wrong, they will tell you that the office will investigate your complaint.
 We will open a new case.

 In such cases, you will be allowed a further review if your complaint is not upheld.